rolandjlevy/CSS-animate-circle-to-square/readme.md

 # Animate Circles and Squares

 ### Description
-Just experimenting with animatiing circles and squares on mouseover
+Experimenting with CSS to animate circles and squares on mouseover

 ### Links